EMoreno65/startup/README.md

 - Uses the useState and authState hook which determines how the website functions based off if it is authenticated or unauthenticated.

 - I synchronized the individual buttons and group buttons to determine the best time.
 It will take in multiple inputs when I implement the websocket.

+Startup Service

+- The main changes I made is that I added all the login, logout, and register functionality through the backend.
+On top of that, I made it so the submitted filters in filters and selected times in paint work through the backend to do a series of calculations that determines the best recommended time.
+For instance, if the filter says to do a time in the afternoon, it will only recommend times that are within the range from noon to 6.
+It takes all the selected times in paint and filters those times through the filters to determine the best time.

+- Node.js/Express HTTP service completed

+- Static middleware for frontend completed

+- Calls to third party endpoints completed

+- Backend service endpoints - I've had placeholders for login as well as a system that determines a recommended time based on the person's filters and time selections that is calculated through the back end.

+- Front end calls - Service endpoints.
+I did this using fetch as well as calling a backend function occasionally.